MinzhiHuang/Minzhi_Undergraduate_School_Projects/readme.md

 🧠 **Core Skills**: Python, R, C++, Statistical Modeling, Data Visualization
 ✨ **End-to-End Analysis**: From data preprocessing and feature engineering to insight generation
 📈 **Visualization & Communication**: Clear storytelling through reports and visualizations
-📬 **Let's Connect**
-If you're a recruiter, teammate, or fellow data enthusiast, feel free to explore these projects and reach out if you'd like to collaborate or chat about any of these ideas!
+📬 **Let's Connect**: If you're a recruiter, teammate, or fellow data enthusiast, feel free to explore these projects and reach out if you'd like to collaborate or chat about any of these ideas!

 I'm passionate about solving real-world problems through thoughtful analysis and robust computational methods.